Efficient Online Reinforcement Learning with Offline Data

 We see in \cref{fig:workflow} that with the recommended environment-specific design choices provide strong performance; we see using entropy backups and smaller networks always results in worse performance.
 In `AntMaze Large Diverse' however we see that with CDQ, performance deteriorates.
 Following our workflow, and ablating this by subsetting 1 critic is crucial to recovering strong performance.
 The same applies to `Humanoid Walk Expert', whereby we surprisingly see that CDQ is detrimental to performance, despite its popularity in recent implementations.
 We also show the surprising positive effect of larger ensembles in pixel-based tasks, with the standard 2 member critic ensemble performing worse than the 10 member ensemble we use by default in \ouralgo.

-Lastly, we conduct additional ablations to understand the importance of the individual design choices that we propose to combine for our method, showing that, though the individual design decisions are simple, they are important for good performance.
+Lastly, we conduct additional ablations to understand the importance of the design choices that we propose for our method, showing that, though the individual design decisions are simple, they are vital for good performance.